souissiak1-maker/AirportRTW/README.md

 ## macOS Tahoe

-Tahoe support is experimental and uses the Sonoma 14.4 kext with a restored legacy Wi-Fi stack.
+Tahoe support is experimental and uses the Vemtura 13 kext with a restored legacy Wi-Fi stack.
 Keep a working recovery USB and back up your EFI first.

-1. Copy `AirportRTW.kext` from the Sonoma 14.4 build to `EFI/OC/Kexts`.
+1. Copy `AirportRTW.kext` from the Ventura 13 build to `EFI/OC/Kexts`.
 2. Add current, mutually compatible builds of `Lilu.kext`, `AMFIPass.kext`, `IOSkywalkFamily.kext`, and `IO80211FamilyLegacy.kext`.
 Obtain the restored Apple networking components through [OpenCore Legacy Patcher](https://dortania.github.io/OpenCore-Legacy-Patcher/), not from unofficial kext archives.
 3. In OpenCore `Kernel -> Add`, load the kexts in this order: Lilu, AMFIPass, IOSkywalkFamily, IO80211FamilyLegacy, then AirportRTW.
 For AirportRTW use `Contents/MacOS/AirportRTW` as `ExecutablePath` and restrict the entry to Darwin `25.0.0`–`25.99.99`.
 4. In `Kernel -> Block`, block `com.apple.iokit.IOSkywalkFamily` with strategy `Exclude` for Darwin `25.0.0`–`25.99.99`, allowing the restored version to load.